configcat/terraform-provider-configcat/docs/data-sources/organizations.md

 # configcat_organizations Resource

-Use this data source to access information about existing Organizations.
+Use this data source to access information about existing **Organizations**.

 ## Example Usage